 Site-specific Sediment Risk (High, Medium, or Low) = ____________

+e.
 Sediment Risk GIS Map Method

 In addition to the U.S. EPA Rainfall Erosivity Factor Calculator, State Water Board staff has prepared map tools to assist dischargers with estimating site-specific K and LS factors.
 Dischargers may use the map tools instead of manually determining the K and LS factors using the nomograph on page 4 and tables on page 5.
 Additionally, SMARTS is equipped with an auto-populate feature that can generate K and LS factors given the project latitude and longitude coordinates.